NikAtNight/questify-api/README.md

 7. Run `python manage.py migrate`

+8. Stop the web service now, cancel running the service in the terminal or run `docker compose down`

+9. Run `docker compose up`

-Your app should be up and running!
+TA DA app should be running on `http://localhost`